m-a-robinson/academic-kickstart/content/authors/admin/_index.md

 ---
 Mark is a dedicated teacher, researcher and mentor.
 He has taught undergraduate and postgraduate biomechanics courses at LJMU for >18 years.

 His research applies innovative methods and perspectives to problems in sport and clinical biomechanics.
-Current research themes include knee injury risk and prevention, markerless motion capture, wearable technology and data science for training load monitoring.
-His research collaborations integrating Statistical Parametric Mapping into biomechanics challenges conventional biomechanical data analysis and experimentation.
+Current research themes include knee injury risk, prevention and rehabilitation, markerless motion capture, wearable technology and load monitoring.
+His research integrating Statistical Parametric Mapping into biomechanics challenges conventional biomechanical data analysis and experimentation.

-Mark recently hosted the 40th Conference of the International Society of Biomechanics in Sports at LJMU in Liverpool.
+Host of the 40th Conference of the International Society of Biomechanics in Sports at LJMU in Liverpool, 2022.

 New projects, discussions, collaborations, students welcome.